rotundasoftware/cartero/comparison.md

 #### cartero is young

-Component is not so young.
-It's a double edged sword. cartero surely has more bugs and fringe cases that have not been considered.
+It's a double edged sword. cartero has more bugs and fringe cases that have not been considered than Component.
 The flip side is that there is lots of room for improvement and changes.
 Send us your feedback and help cartero grow up!